glenjamin/webpack-hmr-singleton/README.md

 On the first run, the function will be called and `single` will return the object you've specified.
 After every hot reload the function won't be called and you'll just get the first one back again.

+This is only really useful if the value is something mutable, that you modify during the running of your program, and want it to stick around after a hot reload.

 ## Docs

 ### single(module, key, fn)